TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 | 7          | 1d10 | +7                |45|
 | 8          | 1d12 | +8                |50|
 | 9+         | 1d12 | +9                |55|

+You can also tie effects to things that are automatically improved every milestone like maximum damage, passive ability scores, and total dice.

 <br/>